matlab-deep-learning/pix2pix/README.md

 ![](docs/labels.png)![](docs/output.jpg)

-Run an example you can directly run in MATLAB see the [Getting Started](docs/getting_started.mlx) live script.
+For an example you can directly run in MATLAB see the [Getting Started](docs/getting_started.mlx) live script.

 ## Any problems?